Samsung/tizen-docs/docs/application/native/get-started/wearable-widget/first-app-widget.md

 -   **Automatically**

-    The automatic build means that the Tizen Studio automatically rebuilds the application whenever you change a source or resource file and save the application project.
+    The automatic build means that Tizen Studio automatically rebuilds the application whenever you change a source or resource file and save the application project.

     To use the automatic build: